Research and Project (ReaP) Grants

 Q: Can the grant cover a new computer?

-A: Funding for a new computer is a low priority.
-In other words, your application will only be considered if there is money leftover at the end of the round in which you applied.
+A: Computers are considered a low-priority item.
+Applications with low-priority items will only be considered if there is money leftover at the round in which the application was submitted.

 Q: Can the grant cover the costs to data backup through either online data storage or an external drive?